-THE SHROUD OF THE MIDNIGHT PHANTOM
+THE MIDNIGHT PHANTOM

 A Julie Kane Mystery set in Potter County PA at the annual Judy Bolton Day weekend.